golemfactory/yagna-docs/payments/using-golem-on-mainnet.md

 If you're a provider, most likely your node is already configured to run on mainnet and using the public subnet.
 {% endhint %}

 Okay, so we've seen Golem requestors hand out tasks to providers and saw them pay those providers for the successfully executed tasks.
-We've also seen how we could utilize layer 2 \(zkSync\) to speed up those payments and significantly cut the transactions fees.

-Still, in the context of running **Golem on the Ethereum mainnet**, a few important questions remain largely unanswered:
+Still, in the context of running **Golem on the mainnet**, a few important questions remain largely unanswered:

 * how do you **get funds to your requestor** so you can use them to pay for the tasks?
 * how do you **get funds out of a Golem node** if you don't need them there anymore?